Carrie Bradshaw is an icon.

 The Paris Green Skirt.

-The outfit is composed by the mid-lenght green skirt in tulle, golden sandals, a beige blazer and a white top (and the faux fur hand-warmer).
+The outfit is composed of the mid-length green skirt in tulle, golden sandals, a beige blazer, and a white top (and the faux fur hand-warmer).

-You can find a really similar skirt on Aliexpress here and it is available in multiple colors so, just choose your mood and it will be your for only 10$.
+You can find a similar skirt on Aliexpress here, and it is available in multiple colors so, just choose your mood, and it will be your for only 10$.

-Of course if you want to go big there is also this version here which is handmade and with a lot of volume for 20$.
-I personally ordered the first one because It’s more versatile and practical to pack.
+Of course, if you want to look stunning, there is also this version here that is handmade and with a lot of volume for 20$.
+I ordered the first one because It’s more versatile and practical to pack.

 The Newspaper Dress.

-So here you can find a dress, similar to this one but for $11, a version more stretch than the original one but really nice on my opinion, or here a more comfortable one, by being more casual and that can be styled with a belt to give it some shape around the waist.
+So here you can find a dress, similar to this one but for $18, a version more stretch than the original one and pretty in my opinion.

-The sandals, here there is a really nice pair, available also in other colors in case you would like to change the color of the shoes, but if you wanna stick to the lace look of her shoes here and here you will find something for you.
+The sandals, if you want to stick to the lace look of her shoes here and here you will find something for you.
 Everything is from 50$ to 70$.

 “Hello, I live here.”

 You can see one option here and another one here for the dress, which is a ’50s inspired floral green dress right under the knee.
-In case you would like to go long this may be the one for you, the three of them goes from a range of 7$ up to 20$.
+In case you would like to go long, this may be the one for you, the three of those go from a range of 7$ up to 20$.

-As a suggestion, read the reviews left by customers before buying something and ask the seller for the measures as items sometimes tend to be slightly smaller than common sizes.
+As a suggestion, read the reviews left by customers before buying something and ask the seller for the measures as items sometimes tend to be slightly smaller than average sizes.